YTasheva/Yuliya-React-Portfolio/README.md

   * [ ] Must render dynamically 6 instances of the Project component
     * [ ] Be sure to store your project data in a JSON file and import it into your project
 * [ ] Project:
-  * [ ] Must be a reusable component that ingests JSON data as a props and renders a single instance for each project.
+  * [ ] Must be a reusable component that ingests JSON data as props and renders a single instance for each project.
-  * [ ] Must utilize router props to properly render the right project based on user selection
+  * [ ] Must utilize router props to render the right project based on user selection properly
   * [ ] Must render the following info:
     * [ ] Project title
     * [ ] Link to the deployed version